 Currency Risk - When a Fund or its underlying fund buys an investment priced in a currency other than the Fund's base currency ("foreign currency") and the exchange rate between the base currency of the Fund and the foreign currency changes unfavourably, it could reduce the value of the Fund's investment.
 Of course, changes in the exchange rate can also increase the value of an investment.
 For example, if the U.S. dollar falls in value relative to the Canadian dollar, a U.S. dollar-denominated investment will be worth less for a Fund based in Canadian dollars.
-On the other hand, if the U.S. dollar rises in value relative to the Canadian dollar, a U.S. dollar for a Fund based in Canadian dollars.
+On the other hand, if the U.S. dollar rises in value relative to the Canadian dollar, a U.S. dollar-denominated investment will be worth more for a Fund based in Canadian dollars.

-As a portion of a Fund's portfolio may be invested in securities traded in currencies other than the base currency, the net asset value of the Fund when measured in the Fund's base currency, will, to the extent this has not been hedged against, be affected by changes in the value of the foreign currencies relative to the base currency.
+As a portion of the portfolio of the Fund or the underlying fund may be invested in securities traded in currencies other than the base currency of a series of the fund, the NAV of the series of the Fund when measured in the Fund's base currency, will, to the extent this has not been hedged against, be affected by changes in the value of the foreign currencies relative to the base currency.
+Further, a series of the Fund may not be fully hedged or hedged at all.